Skip to content

 Deploying a regular student wellbeing survey solution (such as the wellbeing pulses available in TrackOne’s Learning Analytics Suite) gives students the opportunity to share how they're feeling about their progress and other various school activities.
 This can then alert mentors and school leaders to early warning signs and potential concerning trends, ensuring a timely and proactive, instead of reactive, approach to identifying student wellbeing needs.

-Another consideration is students who may not project concerning behaviours or ask for help, but still need support.
+Another consideration is students who may not project concerning behaviours or ask for help but still need support.

 In this instance, technology such as this can offer a unique advantage of identifying students who may be closed off or at risk of disengaging, ensuring no student slips between the cracks - whether they’re visibly struggling or not.